isaacnmm/pestpolicy-hugo2XX/content/posts/best-termite-bait-stations/index.md

 And with the dow technology, the bait station will pop up, indicating termites in the soil
 .
-This pack of 15 stakes will be ideal for a small to medium-sized home.� For effective results, its advisable to place the stakes at intervals about 10 feet or less.
+This pack of 15 stakes will be ideal for a small to medium-sized home.
+For effective results, its advisable to place the stakes at intervals about 10 feet or less.
 The distance from your house foundation should be between 2 and 3 feet.
 The instruction manual will give go more information about its installation and safety precautions.
 The only limitation with this termite bait is the tendency to pop up prematurely when theres a lot of moisture in the soil.
 This might give the wrong signals about the presence of termites.
 The Good: